logankmcneely/finance-tracker/README.md

 This is a conceptualized Stock Tracking Application hosted at https://mcneely-stock-tracker.herokuapp.com/
 > Please be aware that the application may be in Heroku's sleep mode and initial loading of the page may take a moment.

-&nbsp;

 #### Search Stocks and Add to Your Portfolio to Track.
 Search Users to Create Connections and See What They are Tracking
 ![Search Stocks and Add to Your Portfolio to Track](/images/img4.png "Search Stocks and Add to Your Portfolio to Track") ![Search Users to Create Connections and See What They are Tracking](/images/img3.png "Search Users to Create Connections and See What They are Tracking")

 #### Stock Page Shows Latest Quote and News
 > Note: IEX Cloud's Sandbox API blocks some quote calls and renders the news articles to an incoherent state.
 This is strictly a conceptualized application.
 ![Stock Page Shows Latest Quote and News](/images/img2.png "Stock Page Shows Latest Quote and News")

 #### Built Using